XtratusCloud/terraform-provider-azureipam/docs/data-sources/block.md

 page_title: "azureipam_block Data Source - azureipam"
 subcategory: ""
 description: |-
-  The block data source allows you to retrieve one specific block and their related information.
+  The block data source allows you to retrieve one specific block by space and name with their related information.
 ---

 # azureipam_block (Data Source)

-The block data source allows you to retrieve one specific block and their related information.
+The block data source allows you to retrieve one specific block by space and name with their related information.

 ## Example Usage